jlgrall/mobx-patch-computedTree/Readme.md

 ### Defining computedTrees using ES6 Symbols

-When you need to define computedTrees but you cannot specify the decorators separately, you can use the provided [ES6 symbol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol) property `computedTree.$computedTree` to separate the computed trees from the computed values in the same properties object.
+When you need to define computedTrees but you cannot specify the decorators separately, you can use the provided [ES6 Symbol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol) property `computedTree.$computedTree` to separate the computed trees from the computed values in the same properties object.

-Here is a simple example:
+_Note: support for [mobx-state-tree](https://github.com/mobxjs/mobx-state-tree) is provided in the script `mobx-computedtree_support-MST.js`._

+For example when defining an extender, the only way to define decorators is with th symbol property `computedTree.$computedTree`:

 ```javascript
 var Num = patch.extender({